Pathology

 - Rarely: potential lymph node (if deemed oversize) and seroma/effusion aspirate for CD30 (if there is fluid collection).

-If you have implants and develop unilateral swelling, seroma, enlarged lymph nodes, breast mass, or even capsular contracture, you should push for CD30 ALCL testing.
+If you have implants and develop unilateral swelling, seroma, enlarged lymph nodes, breast mass, or even capsular contracture, you should push for CD30 BIA-ALCL testing.
 This is especially important with textured implants (silicone and saline).
-There is a Facebook ALCL support group and currently there are 60+ women with the diagnosis.
+There is a Facebook ALCL in Women with Breast Implants BIA-ALCL patient support group and currently there are 125+ women with the diagnosis.

-During surgery you can have the surgeon take swabs of your chest and capsules, and also have them take pictures of the implants and capsules.
-Capsules and swabs can be sent to pathology and tested for: bacteria, fungi, atypical cells, ALCL (CD30), white blood cells, and foreign materials (gel bleed: silicone, silica, talc, polyurethane).
+During surgery you can have your surgeon take swabs of your chest and capsules, and also have them take pictures of the implants and capsules.
+Capsules and swabs can be sent to pathology and tested for: bacteria, fungi, malignant cells/BIA-ALCL (CD30), and foreign materials (gel bleed: silicone, silica, talc, polyurethane).
 These tests are additional costs to the surgery, please inquire beforehand.

 2. Fungi – The occurrence of fungi is rare, but has been found around saline and silicone breast implants.
 Saline implants that have valves are susceptible to microbial growth around them and inside the saline solution.
 Saline valves are permeable and allow body fluid/tissue in and allow colonization of microorganisms inside the implant.
 See saline implants and mold for more information.
 Mold can also occur around silicone implants as they disintegrate and allow body fluids to permeate the shell and implant.
 There have been reports of the fungus candida being found on silicone implants.
 Textured implants, both saline and silicone, allow body fluids to be soaked up by the textured surfaces, and therefore this also attracts fungus and provides an ideal breeding ground.
 Fungus thrives in warm and wet areas.
 Please note, fungi are slow growing and hard to detect on regular cultures, it can be a waste of money to check in most cases, especially for silicone implants.

-3. Atypical Cells and ALCL (CD30) – If you have implants and develop unilateral swelling, seroma, enlarged lymph nodes, breast mass, or even capsular contracture, you should push for CD30 ALCL testing.
+3. Malignant Cells and BIA-ALCL (CD30) – If you have implants and develop unilateral swelling, seroma, enlarged lymph nodes, breast mass, or even capsular contracture, you should push for CD30 BIA-ALCL testing.
 This is especially important with textured implants.

 The Carlson Company in Colorado is a toxicology lab that can do heavy metal and chemical testing of explanted capsule tissues.
-This test is very expensive to have done.
+Note: This test is very expensive.

-Optionally as an extra measure, swabs of the implant surfaces can be taken as well if you want to check for biofilm/bacteria or fungus.
-Although if you do the swabs of the inner layer of the capsule that may be enough.
+Optionally, as an extra measure, swabs of the implant surfaces can be taken as well if you want to check for biofilm/bacteria or fungus.
+Although if you do the swabs from the inner layer of the capsule that should suffice.

 Generally implants are sent to pathology more for the purpose of having their appearance and labeling recorded with any identifying marks, characters or numbers.
 This may be useful for those interested in legal proceedings.
 Plastic surgeons may be able to do this too.
 See the article, “The Importance of Documenting the Appearance and Status of Breast Implants at Time of Explantation.”
 If you do send your implants to pathology, ensure that they are not destroyed and will be returned back to you.